ckaestne/seai/lectures/01_introduction/intro.md

 * Basic programming and command-line skills will be needed
 * Teamwork experience in product team is useful but not required
 * No required exposure to requirements, software testing, software design, continuous integration, containers, process management, etc
-    * if you are familiar with these, there will be some redundancy -- sorry
+    * If you are familiar with these, there will be some redundancy -- sorry!

 <!-- colend -->